cmb-chula/ML-medical-imaging-3011979/README.md

 Recorded lecture videos are hosted on Echo360.

-# Note: The datasets are still being anonymized.
+**Note**: The datasets are still being anonymized.
 Please check back later.

 ## What can you find here?
 1. Lecture slides in PDF format
 2. Compiled list of URLs for recorded videos (See below)
-3. Problem sets and other assignments
-4. Data and scripts for in-class demos
+3. Data and scripts for in-class demos
-5. Python notebooks for the programming sessions
+4. Python notebooks for the programming sessions

 ## Video links
 ### Module 1: Basic Python Programming & Statistics